giuliab00/experimental_1/README.md

 ```

 #### markerDetector Node
 This node is the one recognizing marker and computing the values to tell the navlog about the distance between the rosbot and the marker.
-To detect the marker the ArUco marker detector has been used, then if the marker to found has been detect the distance between it's center and the camera center and the dimension of pixel of the side of the marker are computed.
+To detect the marker the ArUco marker detector has been used, then if the marker to found has been detect the distance between the marker center and the camera center and the dimension of pixel of the side of the marker are computed.
 To comunicate with the navlog Node a custom message is published containing, the id of the marker found, an ack, the size of the side and the distance between centers.
+This node has been implemneted in c++ due to the ArUco library be mainl written in c++.  (found in the src folder with the name markerDetctor.cpp)

 ```    cpp
 Include needed library